 \label{analysis}

-The motivation why a user retweet is complicated, and involves the tweet itself, its author and its receivers who is following its author.
+The motivation why a user retweets is complicated, and involves the tweet itself, its author and its receivers who is following its author.

 Figure~\ref{fig1} illustrates their relation.

 The idea behind this work is that taking into account user attitudes towards his own interests can yield benefits in explaining the subjective motivation of retweeting behavior.